nagygp/glabella/README.md

 ## Credits

-This package uses open source components of the GAP package **Digraphs**.
-You can find the source code of its open source project along with license information on  https://github.com/gap-packages/Digraphs.
+This package uses open source components of the GAP packages [**Digraphs**](https://github.com/gap-packages/Digraphs) and [**NautyTracesInterface**](https://github.com/gap-packages/NautyTracesInterface).
+You can find the source code of its open source project along with license information on their websites.